songster-sa/aws-sw-arch-associate-notes/readme.md

 - All dependencies should be packaged together with code for lambda - or else use lambda layers if common / reusable
 - Amazon SageMaker helps data scientists and developers to prepare, build, train, and deploy high-quality machine learning (ML) models quickly
 - Amazon WorkSpaces is a managed, secure Desktop-as-a-Service (DaaS) solution
-- Amazon MQ = for msg broker - ActiveMQ - JMS, MQTT etc protocol
+- Amazon MQ = for msg broker - ActiveMQ, RabbitMQ - JMS, MQTT etc protocol

 - Event-bridge = use for third-party SaaS integration - async decouple
 - AWS Snowball Edge Storage Optimized and AWS Snowball Edge Compute Optimized offer the storage clustering feature